 Example Use Cases

 Blog Archive: Filter posts by category with a text search and date sorting.
+Enable autocomplete so readers find articles without guessing keywords.

 Styling Filters